Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - This year, the Vikings score just 1.1 more points per game (24.6) than the Bears surrender (23.5).

-- When Minnesota puts up more than 23.5 points, it is 7-3 against the spread and 5-5 overall.
+- When Minnesota records more than 23.5 points, it is 7-3 against the spread and 5-5 overall.

-- In games that Minnesota churns out over 315.6 yards, the team is 7-5 against the spread and 6-6 overall.

-- The Vikings have turned the ball over 13 times this season, three fewer than the Bears have forced (16).
+- The Vikings have 13 giveaways this season, while the Bears have 16 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Bears.